AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 This is somewhat simpler, it covers classes.
 See [comment:19:ticket:9200](https://gitlab.haskell.org//ghc/ghc/issues/9200) for more exposition.
 This change alone is enough to satisfy [\#9200](https://gitlab.haskell.org//ghc/ghc/issues/9200).

+- A type synonym has a CUSK if and only if all of its type variables and its RHS are annotated with kinds.

 **Simon** What about type synonym declarations?
 Don't we need a kind signature on the RHS?
 Also what about specifying the return kind of a type family (open or closed)?
 Does it default to `*`, or must you specify it to get a CUSK?

 **Richard** Type synonym declarations can never be recursive, right?
 So, this issue doesn't affect them.
 I've answered the other questions above.